ariesteam/ariesteam.github.com/modules/waterspecs.markdown

 we do not use these data in the source model as we do not know their discharge volume, and most spring discharge quickly infiltrates back into the soil via ephemeral stream channels.

+Glacial extents in the Rocky Mountains total approximately [73 km<sup>2</sup> in Wyoming and 4.8 km<sup>2</sup> in Colorado](http://glaciers.research.pdx.edu/States-Glaciers).
+Additionally, numerous interbasin water transfers have been constructed, particularly to supply water for Colorado's Front Range communities from the western slope of the Continental Divide.
+ARIES' surface water source models for the Rocky Mountains currently account for annual precipitation and interbasin water transfers but not glacial melt.

 For La Antigua, we also use annual precipitation as the source value for surface water.
 Infiltration results from the surface water sink Bayesian network model can serve as the source value for groundwater.
 Like the San Pedro, there is no persistent snowpack in the mountains within the La Antigua watershed.